 Graffiti program initiatives

 We operate a telephone and email Graffiti Hotline that allows residents to report graffiti vandalism on private and public properties.
 Kelowna residents are encouraged to contact the hotline and leave a detailed message regarding the location of graffiti vandalism.
-Reports to the hotline may be made by phone at 469-8600 or by using our service request system .
+Reports to the hotline may be made by phone at 469-8600 (option 6) or by using our service request system .

 City of Kelowna’s unsightly premises bylaw